 HISTORY OF AIRSTREAM TRAVEL TRAILERS

 The founder of Airstream, Wally Byam, traveled practically his entire life.
 When Wally was younger, his grandfather, a mule train conductor from Baker, Oregon, used to take Wally on excursions.
-He went on to become a shepard in his teenage years, sleeping on a donkey cart with only two wheels.
-He packed food, water, kerosene, a camping stove, and a sleeping bag into this two-wheeleed vehicle.
+He went on to become a Shepard in his teenage years, sleeping on a donkey cart with only two wheels.
+He packed food, water, kerosene, a camping stove, and a sleeping bag into this two-wheeled vehicle.
 One could say this was, in concept, the first Airstream Bambi; years before the idea would even come to fruition.

 Wally kept this industrious passion throughout his life and built more trailers.
 They were built of plywood and masonite in the early years, as he began experimenting with adding amenities to turn them into travel trailers.
 He started by adding chemical toilets, gasoline stoves, pumps for water, and ice chests.

-As he solidered on, the trailers started to adopt a more aerodynamic as Wally started to employ aircraft construction procedures he learned in the service.
+As he soldiered on, the trailers started to adopt a more aerodynamic as Wally started to employ aircraft construction procedures he learned in the service.
 These construction practices lessened wind resistance and make them more durable, increasing the strength-to-weight ratio of the travel trailers.

 In 1934, Wally Byam introduced the name “Airstream” because his improved trailers cruised down the road “like a stream of air.”
 On January 17, 1936, the Airstream Trailer Co. introduced the “Clipper”, and an American legend was born.